 General occupational history might be required by your doctor for subject-specific information, and also blood tests to estimate current PFAS serum levels might be needed to establish potential links between exposure levels and bladder cancer.
 If bladder cancer is diagnosed, a radical cystectomy may be the optimal treatment for aggressive or recurrent disease.

-Due to their biomagnification potential, PFAS chemicals pose a risk to groundwater and surface water quality, but they are also highly persistent, highly mobile, and accumulate in organisms faster than they are excreted.
+Due to their biomagnification potential, PFAS chemicals pose an environmental risk, but they are also highly persistent, highly mobile, and accumulate in organisms faster than they are excreted.

-The artificial compounds have seeped into the groundwater underneath nearly two dozen military bases as a result of their former use in firefighting foam.
-Military facilities used by the Navy and Air Force are some of the potential contributors of PFAS releases into the air, soil, and water.
-A DoD environmental investigation tested over 2.600 water sources in and around military bases and found more than 60% of these to be contaminated with PFOS and PFOA chemicals.
+Military facilities used by the Navy and Air Force are some of the potential contributors of PFAS releases into the environment.
+A DoD environmental investigation tested over 2.600 public and private wells in and around military bases and found more than 60% of these to be contaminated with PFOS and PFOA chemicals.

 Because of the similarity of symptoms, oftentimes, bladder cancer is mistaken for certain less severe conditions, such as: